AntoniaSophia/MazeRunner/README.md

 │   ├── README.md
-│   ├── Test            Tests for the mazerunner project │   └── Visualizer      Gui application to visualize the Maze for Generator and for solver ├── .coveragerc         The configuration of the code coverage tool Coverage.py - see https://coverage.readthedocs.io/en/coverage-5.0/
+│   ├── Test            Tests for the mazerunner project │   └── Visualizer      Gui application to visualize the Maze for Generator and for solver ├── MazeExample         A few hardcoded maze examples which are being used to get reproducable results for e.g. Unit Testing
+├── .coveragerc         The configuration of the code coverage tool Coverage.py - see https://coverage.readthedocs.io/en/coverage-5.0/
 ├── .flake8             The configuration of the coding style checker tool flake8 - see http://flake8.pycqa.org/en/latest/
 ├── .gitignore          The configuration for git - all files to be ignored for change managment